OasisLMF/OasisPiWind/README.md

 First, ensure that you have Docker installed on your system and that your Unix user has been added to the `docker` user group (run `sudo usermod -a -G docker $USER`).

-The PiWind lookup is a built-in lookup provided by the oasislmf package, and the PiWind keys server is based on a Flask application for built-in lookups and which is part of the `oasis_keys_server` submodule.
-The Flask source code is built in to a base keys image named `coreoasis/builtin_keys_server`, which you need to build first before building the PiWind keys server.
+The PiWind lookup is a built-in lookup provided by the <a href="https://pypi.org/project/oasislmf/" target="_blank">`oasislmf`</a> Python package, and the PiWind keys server is based on a Flask application for built-in lookups and which is part of the `oasis_keys_server` submodule.
+The Flask source code is built in to a base image named `coreoasis/builtin_keys_server`, which you need to build first before building the PiWind keys server.
 You can do this from the submodule location using

     docker build -f docker/Dockerfile.builtin_keys_server -t coreoasis/builtin_keys_server .